maykinmedia/objects-api/docs/api/usage.rst

         }
     }

-In the JSON schema ``boomhoogteactueel`` is integer, so the response will look like this:
+In the JSON schema ``boomhoogteactueel`` is of type integer but we provide a floating point number.
+The response will look like similar to this:

 .. code-block:: http